 Similarly, the Carondelet Connector spurs north off the River des Peres Greenway at the intersection of Interstate 55 and Germania Avenue.
 You can walk or ride your bike and connect to all of the businesses at Loughborough Commons as well as Carondelet Park near the YMCA.

 Great Rivers Greenway received a CMAQ (Congestion Mitigation & Air Quality) grant of $1.5 million to extend the River des Peres Greenway from the Shrewsbury/Lansdowne MetroLink station to Francis R. Slay Park in the City of St. Louis.
 There was an open house on March 9, 2016 for people to learn more about this new 1.8 mile greenway extension.

 A second open house for this project was held on October 12, 2016.
 Thank you very much to everyone who came out to learn more about the project!

+Construction is also currently underway to extend the River des Peres Greenway from the Alabama Bridge to the Mississippi Greenway near the River City Casino.
 When both projects are complete, there will be a continuous corridor from Francis Slay Park (Intersection of Canterbury & Ellendale) in the City of St. Louis all the way to Jefferson Barracks County Park in St. Louis County!